rightshero/sw_task__/README.md

  And so on

+## Also, an AWS CloudFormation template YAML file for:
+- Launch a t2.micro or t3.micro EC2 instance
+- Create IAM role with admin privileges
+- Attach the IAM role to the EC2 instance created earlier
+- Deploy the project on the EC2 instance
+- The instance should be accessable via SSH, HTTP and HTTPS protocols/ports

 # Notes
 - We would be scoring for the below aspects of the assignment:
 - DB,Architecture /Code (preferred MVC pattern), Security, Git